 Statistics of cholecystectomy

-Although cholecystectomy is a major surgery with considerable risks, it is frequently performed and has significant results.
+Although cholecystectomy is a major surgery , it is frequently performed and has significant results.
 Physicians recommend cholecystectomy for almost 80% of patients with gall stones because of its high success rate.
 Statistics have shown that the success rate of open cholecystectomy is 83% while laparoscopic cholecystectomy is 98%.

 Physicians consider cholecystectomy the definitive treatment for many gallbladder conditions such as recurrent gallstones. it is estimated that more than 700.000 gallbladder removal surgeries are performed every year in the US.
 The mortality rate of cholecystectomy is barely noticeable as it is found to be less than 0.3%.